 True ESNs though are something we’re even less certain about.
 We’ve yet to see them really effectively used for their core purpose.
 In the organizations where we’ve seen them implemented, they’re often used mostly for non work-related activities (like a film appreciation group).
 This may in itself have ancillary benefits for engagement, but it doesn’t feel necessary.
 In addition, it’s very difficult to get leaders to use them, it’s hard to get a critical mass of people on them and they often end up simply duplicating other communication methods like email.

 Our current advice would be to implement and test collaboration tools, but not communication focused ESN tools.
+Also, we think a lot of people are pretty tired with constant connection, so perhaps temper your expectations of engagement.

 This post is based on our own experience of using various platforms and there are no specific references for it.